-Rep ort requirements: Example solution s: Code: 1.
+Rep ort requirements: Example solutions: Code: 1.
 Checks must be printed on preprinted forms with the format shown in 2.
-The system must be able to show an overview and forecast of the bed occupation (used for instance in task).
-Figure shows a report. an examp le of such 3.
-The supplier must develop up to 100 new reports at a fixed price as part of the maintenance.
-The price per rep price may depend 4.
-The system must contain a report generator that is easy to use.
-How many of the staff will be able to develop the reports in appendix X after a course of days: type 1 type 2 ordinary users%% super users%% the customer's IT staff%% 5.
-The system must be able to show all report the screen as well as on print. orts on
+The system can show an overview and a forecast of the bed occupation (used for instance in task).
+Figure shows an example of such a report.
+3. The supplier can develop up to 100 new reports at a fixed price as part of the maintenance.
+The price per report is (The price may depend on the complexity.)
+4. The system has a report generator that is easy to use. % of super users can develop reports like those in appendix X. The customer expects 50%.
+5. The system can show all reports on the screen as well as on print.
+6. Super users can explore data in an ad-hoc way.
+The system can transfer data to a spreadsheet.